PolarWandering/Gallo_etal_2023_APWP_construction/README.md

 ## code

-This folder contains Jupyter notebooks developed using a Python 3 kernel that generate the figures and conduct data analysis associated with the study.
+The Jupyter notebooks stored in this folder were created using a Python 3 kernel and are utilized to produce the figures and perform data analysis related to the study.

 #### 0_Preprocessing.ipynb